Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** Higher-order iteration with inline contracts; readable for simple actions.
+** Higher-order iteration with inline contracts; readable for simple actions.
 - **What to watch for:** Non-express `return` (unless labeled); can hide performance costs in hot paths vs indexed `for`.
 - **Example:** Logging during debug; avoid in tight animation loops.